Aircloak/TrainingMaterial/Analyst workshop.md

 ## Session 4 – Aircloak and you (practical details)

-- TEF: How to get access to a data source: Jira ticket
-- TEF: How to add new data
-- How does one access?
+- TEF: How does one access?
   - Web interface (as used throughout)
   - PSQL interface
     - Show python example code
     - Oracle DB Link / DB Gateway
-  - Web API
+  - Web API (can probably skip this...)
-- Debug exports / Enable debug mode
+- TEF: How to get access to a data source: Jira ticket
+- TEF: How to add new data
-- Working around missing features with views in Oracle
+- TEF: Working around missing features with views in Oracle
 - Internal handbook with Telefonica specific gotchas and learnings
 - How to find help (the docs)
   – 1st level support at Telefonica, 2nd level support at Aircloak
+  - Debug exports / Enable debug mode
 - Q/A and play around and ask questions if you get stuck

 # Auxiliary